 - Draw upon your personal experience.
 Do you have a family member or friend who struggles with a particular issue that resonates personally with you?
 Can you become an advocate for the cause?

-We invite you to create a free Empowerly account and utilize our digital database of volunteering opportunities, sorted by topic, to help you brainstorm alongside those guiding questions above.
+Create your free Empowerly account to utilize our digital toolkit, including a list of volunteering opportunities sorted by topic to help you brainstorm alongside those guiding questions above.
 You can also apply for the volunteering opportunities directly through the student portal!

 A sample opportunity listed in our Volunteering Database within the Digital Toolkit.